github-bowen/DiffLlama-Math-Robustness/README.md

 ## 📋 Project Overview

 This project implements a complete experimental framework for studying and comparing the noise robustness of different attention mechanisms in mathematical reasoning tasks.
 Through systematic experimental design, it deeply explores the advantages of DiffLlama's differential attention mechanism compared to traditional attention mechanisms.

+**Paper Reference**: This work extends the differential attention mechanism introduced in *Differential Transformer* ([arXiv:2410.05258](https://arxiv.org/abs/2410.05258)) by applying it to mathematical reasoning tasks using smaller-scale models (375M parameters) to investigate noise robustness properties.

 ### 🎯 Research Objectives